-Any guests arriving after 10:00 p.m. local time should provide the Hilton San Francisco Union Square with their flight details.
+Any guests arriving after 10:00 p.m. local time should provide their hotel with their flight details.
 If the hotel does not receive advance notice of late arrivals, the guest will be considered a no-show.
 In the event of a no-show, the hotel will remove the reservation and the guest who failed to show will be charged for the entire stay.

-Is there a suitable spot in the hotel to hold private meetings?
+Is there a suitable spot at the Brisbane Convention & Exhibition Centre for meetings?

-Are the places near the hotel to get dinner?
+Are the places near the Brisbane Convention & Exhibition Centre (BCEC) to get dinner?

 GENERAL LOCATION INFORMATION

 What will the weather be like in Brisbane during the Congress?

 Brisbane in November and December means summer has arrived.
 Expect hot, humid weather with chance of summer storms at times, especially in late afternoon.
 The temperature will range between 25 and 35°C.

 What is the currency in Brisbane?

 The unit of money is the Australian dollar (AUD.
 Click here for the most recent exchange rates for some common currencies.

 How does tipping work in Brisbane?